marcecj/faust_python/README.md

     python setup.py install --user

+Although you can want to verify that everything works beforehand by running the test suite first:

+    python setup.py test

 ## Useage

 Usage is fairly simple, the main class is FAUSTPy.FAUST, which takes care of the